A journal entry is to record a transaction in Journal type.

-In QBO, there is no way to make Journal Entry billable like in QB desktop version.
-Instead, you will to enter as vendor expense, check, or bill.
-Then you can make it billable expense to customer or client.
+In QBO, there is no way to make Journal Entry billable like in the QB desktop version.
+Instead, you will enter as vendor expense, check, or bill.
+Then you can make it billable expense to customers or clients.

-How do I make journal entry in the new QuickBooks Online?
-There is no tab to do so when I click plus (+) sign.
+How do I make a journal entry in the new QuickBooks Online?
+There is no tab to do so when I click the “+ New” button.